tarwn/lessthandot-hugo/blogs/content/posts/2009-01-23-sql-friday-the-best-sql-server-links-of-8.md

 **[Back To Basics: Heaps][2]**

-The official Microsoft definition of a HEAP is “a table without a clustered index.”
+The official Microsoft definition of a HEAP is "a table without a clustered index."
 As simple as it can get.
 It doesn't matter if the table has 0 or 10 non-clustered indexes, as long as there is no clustered index on the table, it's called a HEAP.
-And let me say it another way “any table that is not associated with a clustered index is called heap”
+And let me say it another way "any table that is not associated with a clustered index is called heap"

 **[How to ask a Forums Question][3]**